Supreme Leader Snoke: Portrayal

 While Serkis secretly joined the project in February 2014, his casting in The Force Awakens was first announced on April 29, 2014.
 When asked about his role in July 2014, he joked, "I'm not Yoda."
 In May 2015, a StarWars.com interview with photographer Annie Leibovitz about her The Force Awakens shoot for Vanity Fair revealed that Serkis would be playing a CGI character named Supreme Leader Snoke, and featured an image of the actor in motion capture gear.
-Serkis had previously played several CGI characters using motion capture technology, including the titular ape in 2005's King Kong, and Caesar in the Planet of the Apes reboot series.
+Serkis had previously played several CGI characters using motion capture technology, including the titular gorilla in 2005's King Kong, and Caesar in the Planet of the Apes reboot series.

 In November 2015, Serkis said of the process of creating Snoke:

-According to Serkis’ costar Lupita Nyong'o, who played the CGI character Maz Kanata in The Force Awakens, the actor coached her on performance-capture work, telling Nyong'o that "a motion-capture character you develop the same way as any other.
+According to Serkis' costar Lupita Nyong'o, who played the CGI character Maz Kanata in The Force Awakens, the actor coached her on performance-capture work, telling Nyong'o that "a motion-capture character you develop the same way as any other.
 You have to understand who the character is and what makes them who they are."
 Serkis said of filming:

 Costume designer Michael Kaplan had the idea to give Snoke gold robes to contrast from his red and black throne room in The Last Jedi.
 Director Rian Johnson said the red motif was intended to evoke curtains in a nod to The Wizard of Oz, in which the titular character hides behind a curtain.
 The throne room was designed to look theatrical as opposed to Palpatine's, which was more utilitarian.
 The conceptual designers of the set were inspired by unused concept art for Return of the Jedi depicting the Emperor's lava-based lair under the surface of Coruscant.
 According to The Last Jedi: The Visual Dictionary (2017), the gold ring Snoke wears is set with obsidian from Darth Vader's castle on Mustafar.
 The glyphs it is set with are a reference to four philosophers Palpatine had statues of in his office, first seen in Star Wars: Episode II – Attack of the Clones.
 Additionally, Palpatine's theme can be heard during the scene in which Snoke tortures Rey.